A RURAL SETTLEMENT IN THE TROODOS MOUNTAINS

 IT'S ALL IN A NAME

-There is also evidence that suggests that the village once belonged to an opulent and important native family of Cyprus known as ‘Ficardo’.
-This is also true of the neighbouring villages of ‘Gourri’ and ‘Lazania’ that also preserve the names of other prominent mediaeval families.
-The name ‘Ficardo’ is included in the list of the names of noble families recorded by the Archimandrite Kyprianos and it also appears among the most prominent family names in the list of ‘Steffano Lusignano’.
+Evidence exists that suggests that the village once belonged to an opulent and important family in Cyprus.
+The family name is known as ‘Ficardo’.
+Other neighbouring villages, such as ‘Gourri’ and ‘Lazania’, also preserve the names of other prominent medieval families.
+The name ‘Ficardo’ is included in the list of the names of noble families recorded by the Archimandrite Kyprianos, and it also appears among the most prominent family names in the list of ‘Steffano Lusignano’.
 Sir Thomas Ficardo was Chancellor to the last King and Queen of Cyprus, James II and Catherine Cornaro.
-In 1473, he transcribed King James II’s will and he is mentioned as being one of the principal noblemen and feudal landowners of the island.
+In 1473, he transcribed King James II’s will, and he is mentioned as being one of the principal noblemen and feudal landowners of the island.